torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 executed.
 User-space can query that state by calling :ref:`ioctl VIDIOC_G_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>` with the request file descriptor.
-Calling :ref:`ioctl VIDIOC_G_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>` for a request that has been queued but not yet completed will return ``EBUSY`` since the control values might be changed at any time by the driver while the request is in flight.
+Calling :ref:`ioctl VIDIOC_G_EXT_CTRLS <VIDIOC_G_EXT_CTRLS>` for a request that has been queued but yest yet completed will return ``EBUSY`` since the control values might be changed at any time by the driver while the request is in flight.